mbernste/mbernste.github.io/_posts/2022-11-05-reparameterization_vi.md

 $$ELBO(\boldsymbol{\beta}) := E_{\boldsymbol{\epsilon} \sim N(\boldsymbol{0}, \boldsymbol{I})}\left[\sum_{j=0}^J \log N(\mu_j + \epsilon_j \tau; 0, 10) + \sum_{i=1}^n \log N(y_i; (\boldsymbol{\mu} + \boldsymbol{\epsilon} \odot \boldsymbol{\tau})^T\boldsymbol{x}_i, \tau^2) - \sum_{j=0}^J \log N(\mu_j + \epsilon_j \sigma_j; \mu_j, \tau^2_j)\right]$$

-Now, we can use this reparameterized ELBO to perform stochastic gradient descent!
+Now, we can use this reparameterized ELBO to perform stochastic gradient ascent!
 This may appear daunting, but can be done automatically with the help of automatic differentiation algorithms!

 In the Appendix to this blog post, we show an implementation for univariate linear regression in Python using [PyTorch](https://pytorch.org/).
 This implementation can also be run on [Google Colab](https://colab.research.google.com/drive/1xCFRHMXhwXisZal9yeBp3TdRmFj2Z1Jg?usp=sharing).
 To test the method, we will simulate a few datasets.
 Below, we show a small toy dataset consisting of five data points: